dh00mk3tu/very-cool-os/logs/update5.md

 > Generally speaking, a cross-compiler is a compiler that runs on platform A (the host), but generates executables for platform B (the target).
 These two platforms may (but do not need to) differ in CPU, operating system, and/or executable format.

-IN order to completly isolate our kernel from our current OS, we'll be building the GCC x-compiler for a rather generic target ```i686-elf```.
+In order to completly isolate our kernel from our current OS, we'll be building the GCC x-compiler for a rather generic target ```i686-elf```.

 ---
-Basic System Information (screenfetch)
+Basic System Information of Host System(screenfetch)

 1. Host: Ubuntu 20.10 groovy
 2. Kernel: x86_64 Linux 5.8.0-50-generic